RobSero/search-and-play/README.md

 - Search by Word in Album Name: https://itunes.apple.com/search?term=butterfly&attribute=albumTerm&media=music&entity=song&limit=200

-### Prototypes with Miro
+### 5.4 - Prototypes with Miro

-We decided to have a simple two page app: Home Page (/) & Tracks Page (/tracks).
-The Tracks page would show all the results as an index until a user clicked on them.
-Once a user has clicked on an album cover, the album index will skew and make space for the track.
+Miro was used to prototype the app as it was a simple to setup and use platform which allowed us to create designs with minimal effort (due to the limited time of the hackathon, this was essential).

+We experiemented with different layouts and decided quite early on that we would focus less on the amount of content we put into the app but work more on creating an interesting user experience with different css effects and transitions.

+This would effectively mean we were leaving the content of the app to be determined by the user search and the API response.

+As a result, we decided on a simple two page application - The search/home page and the music index page (single page react app but two views to be rendered) .

 <img src="src/assets/home-page-miro.png" alt="home-page" width="300" /> <img src="src/assets/album-index-miro.png" alt="album-index" width="300" /> <img src="src/assets/artist-show-miro.png" alt="artist-show" width="300" />

-## Development
+## 6.0 - Development

-### The Home Page
+### 6.1 - The Home Page

 <img src="src/assets/home-page-site.png" alt="home-page-site"/>

-The Home page along with SearchBar make two common components of the app.
-On load, the homepage calls <code>componentDidMount</code> function using axios for the home page styling.
-The axios request <code>getAllSongs</code> in lib > api.js file:
+Initially we both worked on the home page as we wanted to get the Axios requests set up first and so we used VSCode livesharing so we could both type the code on the same file at the same time (as we were both working remotely).

+The home page consistented of two main elements: Search bar and a selection of random album covers.
+Upon mount, the album covers were consumed from the iTunes API with a get request and then mapped out in the component.

     export const getAllSongs = (term, attribute) => {
       if (attribute === 'Any') {